wifisensing/PicoScenes-Manual/source/features_pricing.rst

 The PicoScenes platform is honored to receive recognition and support from National Instruments (`NI <https://www.ni.com>`_).
 NI acknowledges that "**the PicoScenes platform has addressed the gaps in NI's offering in the Wi-Fi ISAC domain.**"

 To support more users in the Wi-Fi/5G/6G ISAC field for research and applications using the PicoScenes platform and NI USRP series products, NI (China) has entered into a collaboration with the PicoScenes team: **a PSLP-PRO-DBL license will be provided free of charge** for each USRP Series SDR device sold by PicoScenes' partner store (independent machine or "motherboard + daughterboard" kit).
-In return, NI will sponsor the PicoScenes platform, provide USRP devices for PicoScenes platform development and testing, and offer technical support.
+In return, NI will fund the PicoScenes platform, provide USRP devices for PicoScenes platform development and testing, and offer technical support.
 We sincerely appreciate NI's recognition and support for the PicoScenes platform ❤️❤️❤️!

 .. _pricing: